 Now we are conducting talks at official and unofficial levels with a number of potential States.
 We are convinced that the more gas-exporters join the GECF, the more representative and solid our voice will sound in the world arena, and be better heard by major stakeholders across various gas markets.

-The Gas Exporting Countries Forum currently consists of 13 world's leading natural gas producing and exporting countries, spread across three continents: America, Asia and Africa.
-The members are: Algeria, Bolivia, Equatorial Guinea, Egypt, Iran, Libya, Nigeria, Oman, Qatar, Russia, Trinidad and Tobago, United Arab Emirates and Venezuela.
-There are also four Observer Members: Iraq, Kazakhstan, the Netherlands and Norway.
+The Gas Exporting Countries Forum currently consists of 12 world's leading natural gas producing and exporting countries, spread across three continents: America, Asia and Africa.
+The members are: Algeria, Bolivia, Equatorial Guinea, Egypt, Iran, Libya, Nigeria, Qatar, Russia, Trinidad and Tobago, United Arab Emirates and Venezuela.
+There are also five Observer Members: Iraq, Kazakhstan, the Netherlands , Norway and Oman.

 The organization structure of the GECF is very compact and consists of three levels: